Do you have to file a return?

-- You and your spouse or common-law partner elected to split pension income for 2016.
+You and your spouse or common-law partner elected to split pension income for 2016.
 See lines 115, 116, 129, and 210.

 - You received working income tax benefit (WITB) advance payments in 2015.

 - You disposed of capital property in 2014 (for example, if you sold real estate or shares) or you realized a taxable capital gain (for example, if a mutual fund or trust attributed amounts to you, or you are reporting a capital gains reserve you claimed on your 2013 return).

 - You have to repay any of your old age security or employment insurance benefits.
 See line 235.

-- You have not repaid all amounts withdrawn from your registered retirement savings plan (RRSP) under the Home Buyers' Plan or the Lifelong Learning Plan.
-For more information, see Guide RC4135, Home Buyers' Plan (HBP) or Guide RC4112, Lifelong Learning Plan (LLP).
+- You have not repaid all amounts withdrawn from your registered retirement savings plan (RRSP) under the Home Buyers’ Plan or the Lifelong Learning Plan.
+For more information, go to Home Buyers' Plan (HBP) or see Guide RC4112, Lifelong Learning Plan (LLP) or

 - You are paying employment insurance premiums on self-employment and other eligible earnings.
 See lines 317 and 430.

 Even if none of these requirements apply, you can file a return if any of the following situations apply:

 - You want to claim a refund.